berthin/xcii/doc/asciicast-v2.md

 event, it's UTF-8 encoded JSON string, with all non-printable Unicode codepoints encoded as `\uXXXX`.

-> Official asciinema recorder doesn't capture stdin by default.
+> Official xcii recorder doesn't capture stdin by default.
 All
 > implementations of asciicast-compatible terminal recorder should not capture
 > it either unless explicitly permitted by the user.